 I was ready for the climb to be brutal, but it was even tougher than I had imagined.
 Rounding corner after corner, I would see the same sight: single-track weaving straight up through the trees.
 Even tougher was trying to gauge my pace against the women around me; the previous European trail races I’d competed in had just a few hundred competitors, so I was mostly alone or running alongside men after the first few kilometers.

 Racing against women of this calibre was a whole different experience; the race was packed with many of the world’s elite female trail racers.
 Throughout the first half of the course, I played leap frog with many of them.
 They would pass me — seemingly without breathing — on the more vertical and technical sections of the course, but I would catch them when the trail flattened out and I could get my legs rolling.
 All the way until Hotel Weisshorn – an aid station situated 20 km in, and not far from the highest elevation point in the course – I kept an inner dialogue going: Relax and settle in, run the fast sections but chill a bit on the climbs.
-I knew that keeping my heart-rate under control and not thrashing my quads was essential, if I wanted to be able to really roll in the last 11 km of flat running and speedy decent.
+I knew that keeping my heart-rate under control and not thrashing my quads was essential, if I wanted to be able to really roll in the last 11 km of flat running and speedy descent.

-While I did pretty well with saving my legs and keeping my breathing in-check, there was one important factor that I didn’t fully consider: the importance of hydration and fuelling.
+While I did pretty well with saving my legs and keeping my breathing in check, there was one key factor that I didn’t fully consider: the importance of hydration and fuelling.
 There are seven aid stations along the Sierre-Zinal course, each supplied with water and electrolyte drinks.
 Along with three gels in my pockets, I assumed I’d be fine over 31 km as long as I drank at least a cup of water at every aid station and had a gel every hour.
 What I didn’t anticipate was how my body would react when, dehydrated and stressed from the effort of the 8,000-foot climb, I tried to prepare for the speedy section of downhill running by chugging two cups of water and two cups of an electrolyte drink called Isotar in about 30 seconds.

 It was a rookie mistake.